khaouitiabdelhakim/Android-QUIZ-With-Correction/QUIZ.md

 - [x] You have full control over the user experience.
 The app that handles the camera `intent` will respect your design choices.
 - [ ] You do not have to design the UI.
 The app that handles the camera `intent` will provide the UI.

+> [!NOTE]
+> While using an intent provides flexibility in the choice of photo apps and eliminates direct permission requests, it does not give full control over the user experience, as different apps may have different UI designs.

 #### Q77.
 What is the current recommended way to handle long-running background tasks?

 - [x] WorkManager
 - [ ] AsyncTask
 - [ ] IntentService
 - [ ] Thread

+> [!NOTE]
+> WorkManager is the current recommended way to handle long-running background tasks in Android.
+It provides compatibility with different versions of Android and offers features like guaranteed execution, deferrable tasks, and respect for battery optimization.